pbachu99/thewindows/win2016/README.md

 ```
 $ ll /d/git/thewindows/win2016
 ```
-Connection-and-Working.txt
+connection-and-working.txt
-Links
+links
-README.md
+readme.md
 scripts/
 software/
 test.bat
-Vagrantfile
+vagrantfile
 ```
-# Scripts directory
+# scripts directory
-the scripts directory has the scripts to disable not so relevant to Vagrant and save some memory
+the scripts directory has the scripts to disable not so relevant to vagrant and save some memory